ACC-Style/Strathmore/ORIGAMI.md

 * explore dynamic construction
 * potential of remote updating
 * focus or rapid to market
-* reducing developer need to understand HTML and focus on Javascript and Data
+* reducing developer need to understand HTML and focus on JavaScript and Data
 * establishing a more plug and play model to deal with UI and DOM

 ### Requirements